Netcentric/aem-htl-style-guide/README.md

   - [4.4](#4.4) <a name='4.4'></a> **Use camelcase for identifier names.**

     Using camelCase will help to increase the readability of your identifiers.
-Notice though that Sightly will internally only use (and log) lowercase identifiers.
+Notice though that HTL will internally only use (and log) lowercase identifiers.
 Also dashes are not allowed for identifiers.

     ```html
     <!--/* Bad */-->